ft-290008buchok/Neural-network/README.md

 It is a mini frame work for creating and training a neural network by the method of error back propagation with stochastic gradient descent for the C++ language.
 The  module is for designing a neural network with any number of layers of any size.

 # Tests
-An example of using this framework can be found here https://github.com/ft-290008buchok/Letter_classifier.
+An example of using this framework can be found [here](https://github.com/ft-290008buchok/Letter_classifier).